sligocki/sligocki.github.io/_drafts/skelet-34.md

 tags: busy-beaver
 ---

-In 2003, Georgi Georgiev (mostly known by his pseudonym "Skelet") [shared](http://skelet.ludost.net/bb/index.html) his very impressive results in his search to prove $$BB(5)$$.
+In 2003, Georgi Georgiev (widely known by his pseudonym "Skelet") [shared](http://skelet.ludost.net/bb/index.html) some very impressive results in his search to prove $$BB(5)$$.
 Specifically, he claimed to have proven all TMs except for [43 holdouts](https://skelet.ludost.net/bb/nreg.html) (which he called "Hardly Non Regular" HNR).
 In the Busy Beaver community, his list of 43 machines has been regarded with a mixture of amazement, suspicion and hope over the last 20 years.
 Amazement because no other person has ever reported anywhere close to that result (for reference, as of this Summer, my $$BB(5)$$ search had over 7k holdouts).
 Suspicion because his evidence was only a single 6000 line uncommented Pascal program.
 And hope because it seemed like this meant that proving $$BB(5)$$ could be "within reach". [bbchallenge.org](https://bbchallenge.org/skelet) maintains a canonical ordering of these HNR TMs and so they are often referred to simply as "Skelet #N".

 Whether or not you trust Skelet's program completely: these 43 are certainly examples of some of the most difficult $$BB(5)$$ TMs to analyze and prove.
 And as the [bbchallenge.org](https://bbchallenge.org/story) community has pushed towards it's own attempt to prove $$BB(5)$$, many of these Skelet HNR TMs continue to appear in our lists of holdouts.
 Many people have devoted significant time to analyzing and proving these machines by hand.
 Of particular note, Dan Briggs has a [project](https://github.com/danbriggs/Turing) to write proofs for these 43 Skelet holdouts and [claims](https://github.com/danbriggs/Turing/blob/master/paper/HNRs.pdf) to have reduced the list to 21.

-Last week I dove deeply into analyzing one of these remaining 21 TMs (Skelet \#34) by hand and I present the proof that it is infinite here.
+Last October (2022), I dove deeply into analyzing one of these remaining 21 TMs (Skelet \#34) by hand and I present the proof that it is infinite here.
 As far as I know, this is the first proof of this machine.

 ## The Machine